 Now you may think that I’m a little biased but I don’t think there is a greater place in the World to get wed, so I encourage you to get married in Scotland.

-As it comes to the close of the Year and we look forward to a New Year and new beginnings, I have also been thinking about the passion I feel for Scotland and my wish to be an advocate for the Wedding Industry here.
+I have been thinking about the passion I feel for Scotland and my wish to be an advocate for the Wedding Industry here.

 From looking back at one of my favourite ever movies and thinking of the history of this great land, I can see where I get my fiestyness.